Outdoor swimming

 When the weather is warm it can be very tempting to go for a swim in the Broads.
 This is potentially very dangerous without the benefit of support from an open water swimming organisation.
 The Broads Authority strongly advises against entering the water unless part of an organised event.

-Open water swimming is a growing activity in the UK and with over 120 miles of waterways, the demand to swim within the waters of the Norfolk and Suffolk Broads is continually increasing.
+Open water swimming is growing in popularity in the UK, and with over 120 miles of waterways, the demand to swim within the waters of the Norfolk and Suffolk Broads is continually increasing.

-However, while recognising benefits to the health and well-being of participants, a balanced assessment must be undertaken as swimming in the Broads carries numerous risks:
+While recognising the benefits to health and well-being, a balanced assessment must be undertaken by all participants as swimming in the Broads carries numerous risks:

-- Cold water shock can cause involuntary gasp reflex and cold incapacitation even in summer.
+- Cold water shock - Entering cold water can cause involuntary gasp reflex and cold incapacitation even in summer.
 Jumping in can cause you to involuntarily breathe in under water or to hyperventilate and panic.
 Staying in cool water too long can cause your muscles to lose power and make swimming and getting out of the water difficult, both of which can lead to drowning.

-- Water weeds/plants are common throughout the broads and are an important part of the river system.
-These are high risk to swimmers and can cause entanglement.
-We strongly advise not to swim in areas with a high density of water plants, however if you find yourself caught it is important not to panic and to swim downstream using your arms only.
+- Water plants - These can be found in the Broads waterways and are an important part of the river system.
+They are a risk to swimmers as they can cause entanglement.
+We advise not to swim in areas with a high density of water plants, however if you find yourself caught it is important not to panic and to swim downstream using your arms only.

-- Visibility in the water is something swimmers must also be aware of.
-The Broads is very busy with boats all year round, but especially through the summer season.
-If you are swimming in a wetsuit, it is very hard to spot you from a boat.
-If you are thinking of swimming in the rivers, we highly recommend you wear a bright swimming hat and use a tow float to ensure you are easily spotted at a distance and boat users can make sure they allow you enough room.
+- Wear a bright swimming hat or tow float to increase visibility - The Broads is very busy with boats all year round, but especially through the summer season.
+If you are swimming in a wetsuit, it may be very hard to spot you from a boat.
+We highly recommend you wear a bright swimming hat and use a tow float to ensure you are easily spotted at a distance and boat users can make sure they allow you enough room.

-- Swimmers may also be tempted to enter the river using the safety ladders located on Broads Authority moorings.
-This is a very dangerous place to enter the water as vessels will be constantly manoeuvring to either come alongside or move out into the river.
+- Be aware of busy moorings - Swimmers may be tempted to enter the river using the safety ladders located on Broads Authority moorings.
+This is a dangerous place to enter the water as vessels will be constantly manoeuvring to either come alongside or move out into the river.

 We encourage anyone looking to swim in the Broads to contact an organisation like Tri-Anglia who successfully organise and deliver open water swimming events within the Broads.